Clan Amir 01-02

-Born Gerald Herbert Mannheim on 1st March 1942, the son of a Berant woman and a US engineer working for a French construction company in Berana.
-He grew up on the tales of his clan and tribal heritage.
-His mother was the only daughter of the Ber (pronounced bear) Clan Father, the clan for whom the country Berant is named.
-The Ber had been kings for several centuries, until two despotic kings ruled in succession and pushed the Amir Clan too far.
-Civil war followed and the Amir became the ruling clan of the country in the 6th century AD / CE.
+Born Gerald Herbert Mannheim on 1st March, 1942 the son of a Berant woman and a US engineer working for a French construction company in Berana.
+Gerald grows up on the tales of his clan and tribal heritage.
+His mother is the only daughter of the Ber (pronounced bear) Clan Father, the clan for whom the country Berant is named.
+The Ber had been kings for several centuries, until two despotic kings ruled in succession in such a way as to push the Amir Clan too far.
+Civil war followed, and the Amir became the ruling clan of the country in the 6th century AD / CE.
 The Ber remained the premier clan of the Bera tribe whose lands run from the capital city of Berana to the western mountains.

 Anaire Mannheim teaches her son the culture, skills, laws, history, ethics, language, and legends of her clan, tribe, and country.
 Herbert Mannheim teaches his son the culture, skills, games, history, ethics, and legends of his birth land of the United States of America (US).
-Gerald grows up learning French, English, and Beran (the tribe's language).
-Over the years of his childhood and youth he learns and examines both of his parents' cultures.
-He's able to identify many common elements in them and works hard to be a good example of both.
-He's a perfect example of the welding together of the best parts of both cultures.
+Gerald grows up learning French, English, and Beran - the tribe’s language.
+Over the years of his childhood and youth he learns and examines both of his parents’ cultures.
+He’s able to identify many common elements in them, and he works hard to be a good example of both.
+He’s a perfect example of the welding together of the best parts of both cultures.

 During the Japanese occupation the Mannheim family lives and works on a clan farm in the mountains, hidden away from the Japanese.
 At the end of World War Two they move back to the city to help with the reconstruction and rebuilding of the country.

-When the generals take over the country they say things will be better.
-There's little immediate difference in Berana.
-After a few days the generals are murdering people for no valid reason.
-People become afraid and start defending themselves; the generals and their troops become worse.
+When they take over the country the Generals say things will be better.
+However, there’s little immediate difference in Berana.
+After a few days the Generals are murdering people for no valid reason.
+People become afraid, and they start defending themselves; the Generals and their troops become worse.
 Like many others the Mannheim family decides to leave the country.
-However, they've left their decision too late because the generals have now closed off all avenues of escape.
+However, they’ve left their decision too late, because the Generals have now closed off all avenues of escape.
 The fighting grows worse.
-Many of the people find a refuge in the embassies of foreign governments, the most notable being the Australia, New Zealand, UK, and US ones, because their governments have agreed to accept any refugees.
-The generals establish military forces around the embassies and won't allow anyone who has Berant citizenship to get close to them.
+Many of the people find a refuge in the embassies of foreign governments, the most notable being the Australia, New Zealand, UK, and US embassies, because their governments have agreed to accept any refugees.
+The Generals establish military forces around the embassies, and they won’t allow anyone who has Berant citizenship to get close to them.
 They also refuse the embassy staff permission to roam the city or country unescorted.
-The citizens take to calling the soldiers of the generals' army Vultures, because they act like vultures by picking over the bodies of the dead citizens.
+The citizens take to calling the soldiers of the Generals’ army Vultures, because they act like vultures by picking over the bodies of the dead citizens.

 A New Responsibility

 Herbert Mannheim is determined to get his family out of Berant and to safety.
-He knows many others who are married to Berant citizens, as they make a small sub-community within Berana.
-The foreign born can leave upon producing their passports, but their families can't and this is not acceptable to any of them.
-They gather together in a part of Berana not often visited by the generals' troops, but not far from the embassies; it's soon called the Foreigner's Quarter.
+He knows many others who are married to Berant citizens, because they make a small sub-community within Berana.
+The foreign born can leave upon producing their passports, but their families can’t, and this is not acceptable to any of them.
+They gather together in a part of Berana not often visited by the Generals’ troops, but not far from the embassies.
+It’s soon called the Foreigner’s Quarter.
 They search for a way to get their families out.
-If they can reach any of the embassies they'd be safe.
+If they can reach any of the embassies they’d be safe.

-In mid June 1946 Anaire's brother, Bardee, visits them since he has a proposition to put to Herbert.
-He says, "Husband of my sister, we're a clan.
+In mid June, 1946 Anaire’s brother, Bardee, visits them because he has a proposition to put to Herbert.
+He says, “Husband of my sister, we’re a clan.
 The head of the clan, the Clan Father, is directly responsible for every member of the clan.
-As such, all orphans automatically become his dependants and he must care for them.
-My father is dead and we've no Clan Father.
+As such, all orphans automatically become his dependants, and he must care for them.
+My father is dead, and we’ve no Clan Father.
 The Clan Council has gathered, talked, and voted.
-We wish you to take over as Clan Father until such time as one of my sons or nephews reaches manhood and you select one as suitable."
+We wish you to take over as Clan Father until such time as one of my sons or nephews reaches manhood and you select one as a suitable Clan Father.”

-Both Herbert and Anaire are stunned, it's almost unheard of for a clan to ask one not born of the clan to be Clan Father; it isn't against the laws, but not it's the traditional way of things.
-Herbert asks, "Why me?"
+Both Herbert and Anaire are stunned, it’s almost unheard of for a clan to ask one not born of the clan to be the Clan Father; it isn’t against the laws, but it’s not the traditional way.
+Herbert asks, “Why me?”

 Bardee replies, “It’s the consensus of the Clan Council you’ve the best chance of see to the welfare of the clan children, especially the orphans whose numbers grow each day.
 The Vultures are busy trying to eliminate the tribe and clan.
 You, as a foreign national, they won’t touch.
 You can get food, clothes, shelter, and take them to safety.”